rishi-golla/Legal-AI/README.md

 # Legal-AI
-A legal based chatbot that provides multiple services.
+A legal based chatbot that provides multiple services for our users.

 # Instructions on how to turn it on